alexjuchems/Mtec-EnergyButler-Mqqt-2Inverters/readme.md

-Installs all needed dependencies creates a config.yaml with all the important information Set the right permissions for users on the files Creates sysetemd service for auto start
+Installs all needed dependencies creates a config.yaml with all the important information Set the right permissions for users on the files Creates systemd service for auto start

 1. **Installation of Git**
     ```bash